-In situations when you need hatches at the ends of features, you need to add an end hatch definition to the hatch class.
+In situations when you need hatches at the end of features, you need to add an end hatch definition to the hatch class.
 To appear on a map, hatches must be turned on via a check box.
 It is possible to turn each individual class on or off as well.

 To save time, it is possible to import hatches from another layer.
 These layers may be in the map or may have been stored on disk as a layer file (.lyr).
 If any of the hatch properties in the layer from which you are trying to import are based on a field (for example, the hatch interval), that field must exist in the layer to which you are trying to import.
 Another time-saving method is the use of hatch styles.

 Hatches do not respect the ArcMap overposting environment.
 As such, hatches and their labels can overlap one another.
 To avoid this, specifying a different hatch interval often alleviates the problem.
-In some situations, however, it is desirable to convert hatches to graphics so they can be moved on the map.
+In some situations, however, it is desirable to convert hatches to graphics so that they can be moved on the map.

 For advanced functionality, you might want to manipulate the text on hatches by generating a script.